Justyna Zańko

 Justyna Ewa Zańko (born 26 September) is a Polish violinist who performs as a soloist and chamber musician.
-She has appeared at prestigious venues such as Carnegie Hall in New York, the Royal Albert Hall in London, the Beethoven House in Bonn, Mozarteum in Salzburg, and the Crown Tribunal in Lublin.
+She has appeared at prestigious venues such as Carnegie Hall in New York, the Royal Albert Hall in London, the Beethoven House in Bonn, Mozarteum concert hall in Salzburg, and the Crown Tribunal in Lublin.

 Early life and education

 Zańko is originally from Lublin, Poland.
 She began playing the violin at the age of seven under Bohdan Giergiel, the long-time concertmaster of the Lublin Philharmonic, followed by studies with Franciszek Falger.
 She graduated with distinction from the Fryderyk Chopin Music High School in Kraków, where she studied under Antoni Cofalik.
-She later earned a master’s degree in music at the Fryderyk Chopin University of Music in Warsaw, where her teachers included Tadeusz Gadzina and Roman Lasocki.
+She later earned a master's degree in music at the Fryderyk Chopin University of Music in Warsaw, where her teachers included Tadeusz Gadzina and Roman Lasocki.

 In 2014, she completed postgraduate studies at the Royal Birmingham Conservatoire in the UK, receiving an Advanced Postgraduate Diploma in Professional Performance.
 Her mentor was Dr. Rimma Sushanskaya, a Russian violinist and the last student of David Oistrakh.